ruffoa/Compilers-PT_Pascal/Docs/A2 - Parser Docs.md

         .sExpnEnd;
 ```

 - Changed the `VariableDeclarations` function to handle either a type or an initial value, in any order.
-And to enforce language constrainsts concerning an initial value being mandatory if no type is specified.
+And to enforce language constraints concerning an initial value being mandatory if no type is specified.

 ```diff
 VariableDeclarations :